 WHY THIS IS IMPORTANT

-It’s a known fact that different pollinators have preferences for different plants, but the dramatic changes in the test plants after just nine generations came as a surprise to the researchers.
+It’s well-known that different pollinators have preferences for different plants.
+Still, the dramatic changes in the test plants after just nine generations came as a surprise to the researchers.
 Most evolutionary changes occur over a much longer period of time.

 UZH professor Schiestl drew the following conclusion: